maciejsaw/query-string-router/README.md

 ## FAQ:
 ### Are onParamChange actions retriggered each time I set params?
 No, the action will only run when param changed.
-This prevents the unneccessary flickering of screen and uneeded DOM updates.
+This prevents the unneccessary flickering of screen and redundant DOM updates.

 ## Example usages: